 Beyond the classroom, Melasky is the co-founder and steering committee chair of the Louisiana Invents pro bono program, which matches volunteer patent attorneys with local small businesses and entrepreneurs who cannot afford to pay for legal representation.

-The Tulane School of Professional Advancement information technology degree and certificate programs are designed to help students pursue advanced careers in the growing fields of technology, cybersecurity, and programming.
+Tulane School of Professional Advancement information technology degree programs and certificates are designed to help students pursue advanced careers in the growing fields of technology, cybersecurity, and programming.
 Through online and on-campus learning opportunities, students develop the business acumen, real-world experience, and problem-solving skills they need to become leaders in an evolving market.
 Learn more about adjunct professor Mark Melasky and how Tulane University SoPA can help you pursue your career goals by following our career development events schedule for more information.